zedin27/C-Sharp-Playground/README.md

 ## TODO

 - [ ] Focus in game physics with Unity
-- [ ] Ask for HR help in the following: contract extension gym proof
-- [x] Create a vector math, transformation classes
-- [ ]
-- [ ] Practice virtual, abstract, and override methods
+- [ ] Reposition player and pipes to display birp after dying
 - [ ] Restructure directories